30-Second Overview

 - Chinese art history

-- Taiwan art history
+- Taiwanese art history

 - Contemporary art theory

-Creative Methodology
+Creative Methodologies

-- Material experimentation and technique innovation
+- Media experimentation and technical innovation

-- Concept development and expression forms
+- Conceptual development and forms of expression

 Interaction Between Art Education and Society